vvh24/IS218_HW7/README.md

 # Docker and Python

 For this assignment I combined Docker with Python to create a program that generates a QR code PNG file that contains a URL.
-The QR code can be viewed with the camera on your phone to allow a user to click on it and send them to the target website.
+The QR code can be viewed with the camera on your phone to allow a user to click on it and send them, in this case, to my Github homepage.https://github.com/vvh24

 ![QRCode](QRCode_20241101155752.png)